richardbarran/django-photologue/docs/pages/installation.rst

 Instant Photo Gallery
 ---------------------

-Photologue comes with basic templates for galleries and photos.
+Photologue comes with basic templates for galleries and photos, which are designed to work well with `Twitter-Bootstrap <http://twitter.github.io/bootstrap/index.html>`_.
 You can of course override them, or completely replace them.
 Note that all Photologue templates inherit from ``photologue/root.html``, which itself just inherits from a site-wide ``base.html`` - you can change this to use a different base template.

 Sitemap
 -------